 Thinking about the future

 It’s at school that children develop tools to conquer the rapidly changing job market.
 With high-quality public and private schools, renowned educational institutions can be found in abundance across the country.
+Numerous schools in Portugal provide globally renowned qualifications like the IB or Cambridge International Examinations, offering your child a competitive edge when applying to universities worldwide.

 The journey of choosing your child’s school can be stressful and exhausting.
 You will need to visit schools, talk to teachers and principals, read up on the school curriculum, and take into account your child’s abilities and personality to find the perfect match.